MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Introduction

-Secondly, a number of transferable machine learning force fields have also been developed for organic chemistry.
+More recently, a number of transferable machine learning force fields have also been developed for organic chemistry.
+By ``transferable'', here we mean that these potentials are capable of generalising in system size and both chemical and conformation space sufficiently well to perform stable molecular dynamics and accurate property prediction for a wide range of molecular systems beyond those on which the model was trained.
 The most notable are the series of ANI~\cite{smith2017ani, smith2018ani_1x, smith2019approaching_ani1ccx, devereux2020ani_2x} and AIMNet potentials~\cite{Zubatyuk2019aimnet, zubatyuk2021aimnet_nse, anstine2023aimnet2}.
-ANI potentials pioneered the use of local symmetry function-based feedforward neural networks~\cite{behler2007generalized} trained on a large dataset of organic molecular geometries~\cite{smith2017ani_data, smith2020ani_cc_data} to create transferable force fields.
+ANI potentials pioneered the use of local symmetry function-based feedforward neural networks~\cite{behler2007generalized} trained on a large dataset of organic molecular geometries~\cite{smith2017ani_data, smith2020ani_cc_data} to create transferable ML force fields.
 The ANI-2x model became the most widely adopted ML force field and therefore serves as one of the primary points of comparison in this paper.
 The ANI-2x model was recently combined with a polarizable electrostatic model~\cite{inizan2023scalable} in a hybrid ML/MM simulation setting, and also with a neural network based dispersion correction~\cite{tu2023neural}.
 The AIMNet models apply a message passing architecture~\cite{gilmer2017neural}, where the initial embeddings are the ANI symmetry functions.
 They have also extended the applicability of the models to a larger set of chemical elements, as well as to charged species.
 These models relax the locality assumptions by incorporating electrostatic and dispersion interactions.
 The PhysNet model uses a message passing architecture~\cite{gilmer2017neural} and in addition to the semi-local terms also includes long-range electrostatic and dispersion interactions~\cite{unke2019physnet}.